 According to the Suzy Lamplugh Trust, in Britain 1 in 6 Women and 1 in 12 Men will become the victim of a stalker.

 It seems toxic people develop an interest in malevolence from an early age and thrive on it.
 They see it as how they can get what they want and be “top dog” and stay there.
 To them a successful attack gives pleasure and satisfaction.
 To their victims and targets the impact is the ruin of their life, their work or their pleasure and a period of misery in their life.

 Its not just that.
-To the victim the impact can be lasting damage to his or her physical and mental health.
-To the by-stander this goes unacknowledged, as toxic attacks are easily shrugged off or hidden behind legitimate or bogus activities – a stalking horse or cover up.
+To the victim the impact can be lasting damage to his or her physical and mental health depending on his or her own mindset.
+Bystanders are prone to ignoring this damage, or being misled.
+Toxic attacks are easily shrugged off, or hidden behind legitimate or bogus activities – a stalking horse or cover up.

 You might be lucky and have a defence mechanism but many people don’t.

 Deliberate harm to a person is a factor of contact with toxic people.
 The usual response to a plea for help is often “get over it” or “Man up”.
 Paradoxically “Getting over it” and “manning up” implies the target changing his or her mental attitude to one of acceptance.
 Nobody should be forced to accept being treated badly.